Għonnella: Disappearance of the Għonnella

 For centuries, the għonnella was ubiquitous throughout Malta, worn by virtually all adult Maltese women.

-It was so popular that there were many seamstresses whose sole job was to design, cut and sew għenienel.
+It was so popular that there were a number of seamstresses whose sole job was to design, cut and sew għenienel.

 However, it rapidly fell into disuse in the 1940s and 1950s, following World War II.
 By the 1970s, it was rarely seen, except among the older members of the Maltese lay missionary movement, the Societas Doctrinæ Christianæ (M.U.S.E.U.M.).
-The għonnella completely disappeared by the end of the 20th century; one of the last women to wear it was Ċensa Vella from Victoria, Gozo, who wore the garment until early 1991.
+The għonnella completely disappeared by the end of the 20th century; one of the last known women to wear it was Ċensa Vella from Victoria, Gozo, who wore the garment until early 1991.

-The hooded garment took a lot of space, and for this reason it became impractical to wear on Maltese public buses.
+The hooded garment occupied a lot of relative space, and for this reason it became impractical to wear on Maltese public buses.